PatrikSteuer/SpringCloudTelemetry/README.md

 The `username` and `password` are the credentials used to authenticate to InfluxDB.

+Also note the `management.metrics.tags` property map.
+Here you can define additional tags that will be added to the metrics that are being produced.
+In our case, we add a `service` tag which holds the name of the service (Spring Boot application name) that created the metrics.
+That allows us to filter in Chronograf or Grafana by the service instances.

 There are many more settings that are noteworthy.
 For details, please consult the [Actuator Metrics documeentation](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html#production-ready-metrics)
 # References